 So I know first hand about this one.

-Whatever the case, I panicked, as I had no experience in removing chocolate from leather and it looked pretty messy.
-I started by dabbing it with water to no avail, and then I read some stuff online about mixing dish soap with water, and that worked a bit, but didn't entirely remove the stain.
+Whatever the case, I panicked, as I had no experience removing chocolate from leather, and it looked pretty messy.
+I started by dabbing it with water to no avail, and then I read some stuff online about mixing dish soap with water, which worked a bit but didn't entirely remove the stain.